 The case for buying

-Over the last 3 years buying in major cities like Sydney and Melbourne has been a profitable strategy.
-Sydney prices have increased about 30% since January 2012 so combined with 5x leverage (80% LVR), investors in property would have enjoyed a return of nearly 150% on their initial investment.
+Over the last 5 years buying in major cities like Sydney and Melbourne has been a profitable strategy.
+Sydney prices have increased about 70% since 2013 so combined with 5x leverage (80% LVR), investors in property would have enjoyed a return of nearly 300% on their initial investment.
+That’s huge!

 What are the risks?
-Buying with leverage magnifies both the good and bad.
-So if you buy a Sydney property today with a 20% deposit (80% LVR), the property value would only need to fall 20% in value (i.e. where prices were less than 2 years ago) to completely wipe out the value of your initial investment.
+Buying with borrowed money magnifies both the good and bad.
+So if you buy a Sydney property today with a 20% deposit (80% LVR), the property value would only need to fall 20% in value (i.e. where prices were 3 years ago) to completely wipe out the value of your investment.
 This happened to many property owners in the US between 2007-2010 when property prices fell by 33.8% between April 2006 and December 2011.

 US homeowners that ended up with zero or negative equity after the property collapse and couldn’t keep up with interest repayments simply ‘handed back’ their house keys to their mortgage lender and their houses were sold to cover the loan.
 Where the funds recouped from sale were insufficient to cover the outstanding loan, the banks couldn’t go after the borrower for the subsequent loss because US loans are “non-recourse”.
 In Australia however, mortgage loans are “recourse loans” which means that the banks can chase you for any loss they incur when foreclosing your loan.
 This puts Australian borrowers at more personal risk in the situation of a property bust.